GeneaLabs/CodeStyle/Controllers.md

 # Controllers

 ## Purpose
-Controllers serve only three purposes:
+Controllers serve only two purposes:
-1. Triggered by a request.
+1. Process a specific request, handled by a request object (see below).
-2. Gather the response required for a specific request.
-3. Return the response in , well, response to the request.
+2. Return an appropriate repsonse, handled by a response object (see below).

 Controllers should contain no business logic.
 Instead, various types of business logic should be extracted out to:
 - form submission processing should be extracted to Form Request objects.